Skip to Content

 Suggested Tip: 50-100 pesos= $2.50 -$5 per person

-The amount of tip will depend on the type of restaurant.
+The amount will depend on the type of restaurant.
 In some places, tips are expected; in others, you might offend if you leave a tip.
-Here is how to navigate the tipping customs at restaurants in Mexico.
+Here is how to navigate the Mexico tipping standards at restaurants.

 Sit Down Restaurant

 Waiters in Mexico get paid very little, similar to those in the USA.
-Waiters, on average, make $2.13 an hour and depend on tips.
+Waiters, on average, make $2.13 an hour, and they depend on tips.
 We try and tip 15% depending on how large the bill was and the quality of service.

-On our most recent trip to Playa del Carmen in February 2022, at every sit-down restaurant, we were able to use our credit card (even our favorite restaurant in Playa del Carmen, El Fogon) and add on the tip (propina in Spanish).
+On our most recent trip to Playa del Carmen in February 2024, at every sit-down restaurant, we could use our credit card (even our favorite restaurant in Playa del Carmen, El Fogon) and add on the tip (propina in Spanish).
 The waiter will either show you the machine’s screen or ask you how much percent you’d like to add for the tip.
-They’ll have preset options of 10/15/20%, or you can choose a specific amount in pesos.
+They’ll have preset options of 10/15/20%, or you can choose a specific amount.
+You can also leave dollars or pesos cash instead of adding it to your credit card.

 Suggested Tip: